Nikos Zagotsis: Managerial career

 In 1970, five years after his retirement as a footballer, Zagotsis attended the Coaching School of the HFF and obtained a coaching certificate.
-Combining his work at the bank and his coaching career, when he was transferred to Chalkida in 1971, he took over as the coach of Iraklis Psachna.
+Combining his work at the bank and his coaching career, when he was transferred to Chalkida in 1971, he took over as the manager of Iraklis Psachna.
 In 1972 he managed Propontis Chalkida until 1973.
 His next transfer to Nikaia in 1974 helped him take over as coach at Peramaikos where he spent a season, winning the Piraeus FCA League.

 Personal life

 Zagotsis was married to Maria Giannouli and together they had three children, six grandchildren and two great-grandchildren.
 His last transfer with the bank brought him to the department of Salamina, where he lived permanently since 1980, and after serving for many years as the manager of the local branch until 1995, when he retired.
 Zagotsis watched his beloved AEK incessantly until his death on 25 June 2022, at the age of 82.